groovytron/clodobox/README.md

 # Doom server

-For the Doom fans, a friend created bash script for the last [Zandronum server](https://wiki.zandronum.com/Main_Page).
+For the Doom fans, a friend created bash scripts for the last [Zandronum server](https://wiki.zandronum.com/Main_Page).
 Everything is in the `doomserv` folder.
 They are here to give examples and to keep backup of his scripts.